A/B testing campaign in automation workflow

 – Email content: Select design type you want and edit your email content

-We can also duplicate or delete the editing A/B testing.
+Note: You can also duplicate or delete the editing A/B testing.

-Activities of A/B testing
+Measure A/B testing result

+Finally, you will also want to understand what impact each of the paths had on the automation performance.
 For example, the open rate is mostly determined by the subject line, preview text, or sender’s name.
-In contrast, the content of the email message determines your customers’ engagement and the number of orders they place.
+In contrast, the content of the email message determines your customers’ engagement and conversion rates.

 That will help you to make a quick decision on the best path performer and switch your automation accordingly.